-For the past three seasons (2017, 2018, 2019), Purple Martins have formed a premigratory roost in the trees of the US Army Corps Lock & Dam #4 facility in Natrona, PA.
+For the past four seasons (2017, 2018, 2019, 2020), Purple Martins have formed a premigratory roost in the trees of the US Army Corps Lock & Dam #4 facility in Natrona, PA.
+The roost begins forming in late July and lasts thru late August, although I have seem small numbers as late as early September.
 This video was taken in late August 2018.
 The roost has grown to 5000 – 7000 martins, which gather in the evening into large swirling formations and eventually land in several large trees on the Corps grounds.
 The roost forms all through the month of August with peak numbers occurring in mid-august.

 The martins begin gathering about an hour before dark, streaming in from all directions, landing on wires and and swirling in large formations several hundred feet above the Allegheny River, eventually landing in the trees in spectacular fashion just before dark (watch video above).
 They disperse in the pre-dawn hours, flying off in all directions to distances of up to 100 miles to feed and explore the countryside, then regather again in the evenings.
 Towards the end of August, individual birds or very small groups eventually depart for South America.
 This is the only known roost in the Pittsburgh area.
 The only other two known roosts are in Presque Isle, PA and in Waynesburg, PA.

-There is a 20 pair Purple Martin colony on the grounds.
+There was an active Purple Martin colony on the Lock grounds from 2005-2019, which I believe served as a “seed” for the formation of this premigratory roost.
 I established this colony in 2005 with one breeding pair that was displaced from the Saxon Golf Course colony near Saxonburg, PA as part of a project intended to establish new breeding sites.
 There are several other articles about the Lock 4 colony and the displacement project on this website.
 I hope to publish more information and videos here about the roost in the future as time and energy permit.

 I would find some dead martins under the main roosting tree every morning.
 Some had no visible marks but some were eaten.
 I wasn’t sure what had eaten them or whether whatever had eaten them was simply scavenging martins that had died and fallen or whether predators were climbing the roost tree and killing the sleeping martins.
 So in 2018, the Lockmaster gave me permission to place an electric fence around the main roost tree in an effort to discourage climbing predators.
 This did seem to deter most predators, but, as the one photo shows, an at least one raccoon got around the fence.